charliecalvert/CloudNotes/Assignments/PristineVirtualBox.md

 ## Overview

 The goal of this assignment is to install Lubuntu on VirtualBox from a custom OVA appliance.
-Inside the OVA file is a compressed instance of the Linux Lubuntu distribution that I installed on my machine.
+Inside the OVA file is a compressed instance of the Linux Lubuntu distribution that I created on my home machine.

 To help you understand the OVA file, consider the following sequence of events